 21. Angler Team of the Year (AOY):

 AOY will be awarded in both the North and South Divisions.
 AOY will be determined by the accumulated total points earned during the tournament season prior to the championship.
 Each AOY team will receive FREE 2022 entry fees for their respective division.
-The TOP Overall AOY Points Leaders will be named the 2021 Georgia Bass Trail AOY team and will receive a prize package to be determined at a later date.
+The TOP Overall AOY Points Leaders will be named the 2021 Georgia Bass Trail AOY team and will receive $1,500.00.
 In the event that an AOY team is disqualified from the GBT prior to that years championship, they agree to forfeit any and all prizes they receive.